 If you're constantly having to remove hair from the roller brush in your current vacuum, consider upgrading to one with anti-twist or anti-hair wrap technology, such as the Hoover HF9 Cordless vac or the Shark Stratos range.

 2. Tackle the stains

-Now that your carpet is (superficially) clean, it’ll be easier to locate any marks, scuffs or stains.
-Apply a stain remover, and rub using medium pressure for a few minutes.
-Don’t use too much force, as you could damage the pile.
+Using too much force may damage the pile.
 Wait around an hour for the patch to dry and try again if the stain hasn’t completely vanished.
 For future stains, always tackle them as soon as they happen.
-Blot them repeatedly with a cold damp cloth until they disappear – don’t rub or use hot.
+Blot them repeatedly with a cold damp cloth until they disappear – don’t rub or use hot water.

 3. Time for a deep clean